 2. Capri Town Shopping and Piazzetta.
-In the heart of Capri Town there is upscale shopping (think D&G) and some fun local shops that are not to be missed!
-Julian got three (THREE!!) pairs of handmade Italian loafers at Schettino Lidia.
-Although worth spending a few hours in this area, be forewarned that all roads lead to the famous Piazzetta and it's swarming with touristing day-trippers and overpriced cafes and restaurants.
-We still loved the cafes in the center square and had delicious coffees.
+In the heart of Capri Town there is upscale shopping and fun local shops that are not to be missed!
+Julian got 3 (THREE!!) pairs of handmade Italian loafers at Schettino Lidia.
+It’s worth spending a few hours in this area, and note that almost all roads lead to the famous Piazzetta.
+Although it gets crowded with day-trippers, we still loved the cafes in the center square and had delicious coffees and apps.
 The best views are seen from the Belvedere Tragara outside the Punta Tragara Hotel, the walk to which is Capri's most classic passeggiata.

 3. Boat around Capri.
 Don't skip this!
 Boating provides a unique perspective of the Island and its coves from the water, and is a very special and private way to spend a morning or afternoon.
 You'll also cruise by the blue grotto, and avoid the masses waiting in line to see it.
 We had the best experience on Raffaele's Fratelli Aprea of Capri Blue Boat Tours located in the lesser-known Marina Piccola - a place worth visiting in itself - we highly recommend!